utpalbora/OmpSCR_v2.0/README.md

 # OmpSCR v2.0 Benchmark suite

-A benchmark suite for high performance computing using OpenMPv3.0 APIs.
+A benchmark suite for high performance computing using OpenMP v3.0 APIs.
 The benchmark consisting of C/C++ and FORTRAN kernels demonstrating
-usefulness andpitfalls of parallel programming paradigm with both correct
+usefulness and pitfalls of parallel programming paradigm with both correct
 and incorrect parallelization strategies.
 The kernels ranges from parallelization of simple loops with dependences
 to more complex parallelimplemantations of algorithms, such as